NOMA is highly promising for 5G radio access. The fundamental concept of NOMA is supporting multiple users in the power domain.

 - Due to the simultaneous transmission nature, a user does not need to go through a scheduled time slot to transmit its information, and hence, it experiences lower latency.

-- NOMA can maintain user-fairness and diverse quality of service by flexible power control between the strong and weak users.
+- NOMA can maintain versatile quality of service by resilient power control between the strong and weak users.